truecustom/verloo/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.10.

+## Demo

+You can view a live demo of the application at [https://polite-pond-02544d81e.5.azurestaticapps.net/](https://polite-pond-02544d81e.5.azurestaticapps.net/).

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.